YaFanYen/lrs2_alignment/README.md

 After installing montreal-forced-alignment (http://montreal-forced-aligner.readthedocs.io/),

-we can generate the corresponding alignment file with `python3 align.py`.
+we can generate the corresponding alignment file with `python align.py`.

 Then rename the generated file and move it to the original directory with `python rename.py`.